The Top 10 Things I learned In My First 30 Years Of Life: #5 - 1

 1. In Christ alone

 Guess what?
 I didn’t put this one as my number one because my mother and father would have been disappointed with me if I didn’t.
-I didn’t make it my greatest lesson because it thought it would be a nice way to honor people that invested in me that last 30 years of my life.
-I put it as number one because it is truly in my heart of hearts what I believe.
-What I own as the truth.
+I didn’t make it my greatest lesson because I thought it would be a nice way to honor people who invested in me the last 30 years of my life.
+I put it as number one because it is truly in my heart of hearts what I believe, what I own as the truth.

 Many of you might be fooling the people around you.
 You can act one way in public and another way in private.
-You can sing about Jesus on Sunday’s and act like you’ve never known Him on Monday’s.
-Honestly stated, if you are living in that form of behavior, I would say that that is extremely cowardly and incredibly dangerous.
-Not only are your forming your life to please the people around you, your very soul could be in danger of hell and you don’t even know it.
+You can sing about Jesus on Sundays and act like you’ve never known Him on Mondays.
+Honestly, if you are living that form of behavior, I would say that it is extremely cowardly and incredibly dangerous.
+Not only are you forming your life to please the people around you, but your very soul could be in danger of hell, and you don’t even know it.

 “Those who are careless about their sin because they are ‘saved by grace’ probably aren’t saved.
 There may be a season of backsliding, but a person who uses grace as a license has not been born from above.”

-My challenge to you the reader would be this, take ownership of what you believe and hold to.
-It would be better if you denied the gospel and called Jesus a fake than to continue on pretending that you know Him and giving followers of Christ a hypocritical name.
+My challenge to you, the reader, would be this: take ownership of what you believe and hold to it.
+It would be better if you denied the gospel and called Jesus a fake than to continue pretending that you know Him and giving followers of Christ a hypocritical name.
 I would never hold that against you.
 I would respect you for your integrity and honesty.
 I would show nothing but kindness and love towards you.
-But living a double life to make the people around you happy is not living, its bowing down to the opinions and acceptance of people.
+But living a double life to make the people around you happy is not living; it's bowing down to the opinions and acceptance of people.
 A prison in and of itself.

 Matthew 10:22 says, “and you will be hated by all for my name’s sake.
 But the one who endures to the end will be saved.”